Employers Liability Insurance protects against suits from on-the-job injuries or illnesses.

 Employers Liability Insurance typically places limits on what the insurer will pay out per employee, per injury, and per illness.
 For example, it could be a $250,000 limit per employee and a $100,000 per incident.
 However, note that you can purchase commercial umbrella insurance to provide additional coverage for Employers Liability if the limits have been exhausted.

-Workers’ compensation will cover the medical expenses and lost wages of an employee who suffers a work-related illness or injury.
-To receive workers’ compensation benefits, an employee must agree to not sue an employer for the injury or illness.
+Generally, to receive workers’ compensation benefits, an employee must agree to not sue an employer for the injury or illness.
 The employee will receive the workers’ compensation benefits regardless of whether the employer is actually at fault for the injury or illness.
 If an injured employee sues the employer for damages related to the injury that workers’ compensation does not cover, Employers Liability Insurance will cover the defense costs and any judgments or settlements against the employer.

 While it’s certainly easy to confuse the two, employment practices liability insurance provides financial protection for your business against different kinds of lawsuits by employees.
 Employers Liability Insurance covers lawsuits filed by employees who have been injured or fallen ill on the job, while employment practices liability insurance covers lawsuits by employees accusing your business of wrongful treatment such as wrongful termination, discrimination, harassment, retaliation, and other wrongdoing related to their employment.